We, the Irish people, will have the final say on national policy whenever we feel it is necessary to do so, in the

 The Irish political system used in Ireland today means the power and decision-making process is entirely in the hands of representatives who are elected by the people once every five (5) years.
 However, this system also allows governments to make decisions against the will of the same people who elected and entrusted them to manage the country on their behalf.
 Promises are made to constituents and then, when elected, governments renege and implement policies and laws irrespective of the views and against the will of the people of Ireland.
 The problem is further exacerbated by a whip system that requires an elected representative to vote according to the party of which they are members.
 They do this regardless of the will of the constituency they were elected to represent.

 The Irish political system allows politicians to make decisions knowing they won’t be held accountable for their actions.
-For example, during the previous Government term, sixty-four percent (64%) of all new legislation was guillotined into law.
+For example, during the previous Government term, sixty-four percent (64%) of all new legislation was guillotined - pushed through the system.
 Basically, due to the political system the political parties in government are able to introduce legislation irrespective as to what opposition says never mind what the public thinks.
 This means they can introduce legislation that could have serious implications in the future but no one can be held accountable because the political system gives the power to politicians to do so.

 3 Lack of Citizen Empowerment